vigetlabs/microcosm/docs/guides/writing-plugins.md

 }

 // The second argument of addPlugin contains options that will be
-// sent to the plugin
+// sent to the plugin via the second argument of `addPlugin`: app.addPlugin(logger, {})
-app.addPlugin(logger, {})

 // Start executes all plugins in the order in which they are added